 Why not?
 I had been thinking about going for a run, but decided to at least have a go at splitting those logs.
 Firewood has been on my mind a lot lately.
 We burned through most of the split, dry wood left by the previous tenants quite quickly and had been alternating between turning on the electric heat and having smouldering, smoky fires with some damp, freshly cut wood.
 During that time I’d even dreamed about carrying stacks of beautiful, golden wood in my arms, ready to heat our home.

 The first axe stroke landed with a mushy splat.
 I wasn’t feeling too optimistic.
-These logs had obviously spent at least one winter outside already.
-Mushrooms were growing out the sides and some of the bark was falling off.
+These logs had obviously spent at least one winter outside already, and some axes are better for chopping wood than the old one I was using – plus mushrooms were growing out the sides and some of the bark was falling off.
 They were black and squishy on the ends.
 I thought that even if we did manage to split them, they’d have to spend the summer drying out before we could burn them.
 I wanted wood to burn right away.

 A few axe strokes later and the first big chunks started coming off the sides.
 Whack.
 Whack.
 Whack.
 I was getting into a rhythm and a pile of reasonable looking firewood started to grow beside me.
 Tom came out and started to stack the pile of split firewood.
 Inside some of those enormous logs the wood was actually quite dry.